Orthoptics studies

 At the Gui de Chauliac Hospital in Montpellier, in the ophthalmology department.

-Yes, once during the three years of study.
+Yes, once during the three-year program.

 Yes, the Open House will take place on Saturday, March 6, 2021.
 This year, due to the current situation, the event will be held entirely online.
-Follow us on social media (Facebook, Twitter, Instagram) to stay informed!
+Follow us on social media (Facebook, Twitter, Instagram) to stay updated!

 TESTIMONIALS